mmenghnani/React-MovieSearch/README.md

 You will also see any lint errors in the console.

 ## Home Page
-On the home page, you can see the list of popular movies You can also search any specific movie that you want to find details for Clicking on any of the appTiles on the home page will take you to the home page for that specific movie
+On the home page, you can
+1) see the list of popular movies
+2) search a name and get the list of movies matching that criteria.
+3) Clicking on any of the movie Tiles on the home page will take you to the detailed page for that specific movie

 ## Movie Page
 On the movie page, you can find all the details about movie like the storyline, budget, revenue, release date, cast etc.